 Priority values in your sitemap operate on a simple numerical scale, ranging from 0.0 to 1.0.
 A value of 0.0 represents the lowest priority, while 1.0 signifies the highest.
 This scale lets you rank the relative importance of your pages for search engine crawlers.
 Think of it as a way to guide search engines toward the content you deem most valuable.
 For a deeper dive into this numerical scale and its implications, check out this helpful resource.

-Meaning of Different Priority Values
+What Do Different Priority Values Mean?

 By assigning priority values, you’re signaling to search engines which pages on your website hold the most significance.
 A higher priority suggests to search engines that a page is more important and should be crawled and indexed more frequently.
 This can influence how your pages appear in search results, with higher-priority pages sometimes outranking others from your site.